The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Secular behavior: simplified analytical results

 According to Equations (\ref{eq:Ip_sol}) and (\ref{eq:Omegap_sol}), the evolution of the planetary orbit due to the axisymmetric potential of a massive debris disk is trivial: it maintains a constant inclination, $I_p(t) = I_p(0)$, while its ascending node regresses linearly in time, $\dot{\Omega}_p \equiv d\Omega_p/dt = A_{d,p} < 0$ (Equation \ref{eq:Adp_Bdp_approx}).
 This is characterized with a period of:

 Note that for a massless disk, $A_{d,p} =0$ and the planetary orbit does not evolve, that is, $I_p(t) = I_p(0)$ and $\Omega_p(t) = \Omega_p(0)$.
-Before moving on, we emphasize that when the full back-reaction of the disk is taken into account, the planetary inclination may evolve over time; see Appendix \ref{app:res_friction} and Section \ref{subsec:limit_future_work} for further discussion.
+Before moving on, we emphasize that when the full back-reaction of the disk is taken into account, the planetary inclination may evolve over time (e.g., decay exponentially) and the planet's nodal precession period may deviate by a factor of a few from that given by Equation (\ref{eq:planetary_node_rate}); see Appendix \ref{app:res_friction} and Section \ref{subsec:limit_future_work} for further discussion.